 Turning to the contents of Menu No.3, these provided 3,872 kcal of energy and weighed 1.498kg net.
-I had to speedily photograph the contents outside my accommodation one evening, rather than bringing back with me for a studio shoot, not only because I was right on my luggage weight limit but also as I had returned from the field very late and after the local restaurant kitchen had closed, As mentioned above, cans are supplied in this ration pack rather than retort pouches, but as lightweight alloys are used there is no significant weight penalty.
+I had to speedily photograph the contents outside my accommodation one evening, rather than bringing back with me for a studio shoot, not only because I was right on my luggage weight limit but also as I had returned from the field very late (after the local restaurant kitchen had closed) and I was famished.
+As mentioned above, cans are supplied in this ration pack rather than retort pouches, but as lightweight alloys are used there is no significant weight penalty.

 With a population of just 1.3 million, i.e. half that of Manchester, Estonia does not have a large processed food manufacturing industry so some ration pack contents are imported from other European countries.
 RANNA ROOTSI is one of the few Estonian food companies and a few of their main dishes, including the Beef Stroganoff with Potatoes from Menu No.3 (and the Beef Broth) were included in both the Kaitseväe Kuivtoidupakk individual combat ration and the Kaitseväe Jaopakk squad ration (which I have briefly covered in a separate article).
 However the Reisfleisch (pork, rice, tomato & spices) can was produced by FELIX from Austria and the Chicken Paste can was produced by HAMÉ from the Czech Republic.
 All were high quality and substantial, though maybe a little bland as hot spices don’t interest Baltic palates.